Freelancer insurance

 Specialist cover for freelancers from £5 a month*

-As a freelancer, every project can be different.
-Finding the kind of freelance business insurance cover that fits your various needs, is important.
-With over 25 years' experience, we offer an unrivalled knowledge of the risks facing your specialism, whatever it may be.
+We understand that every freelancer is unique and finding the right freelance business insurance cover to fits your needs, is important.
+With over 25 years' experience, we offer a vast range of knowledge of the risks facing you in your freelance career, whether you’re a wedding photographer or a web designer.

 What is freelancers insurance?